 Subretinal Fibrosis / wet AMD Treatment

-OLX301D is designed to target CTGF mRNA and inhibit the progression of subretinal fibrosis and neovascularization.
+OLX301D is designed to target CTGF mRNA and inhibits the progression of subretinal fibrosis and neovascularization.

 be effective in approximately 30% of wet AMD patients who do not respond to anti-VEGF treatments,